zectjs/Store/README.md

 Store
 =====

-Storage Module, the starge encapsulation of  localStorage/sessionStorage/Memory.
+Storage Module, the storage encapsulation of localStorage/sessionStorage/Memory, for the consistency interface.